 The Music Hall & Brewery Combo: Door County Brewing Co.

-Founded in 2012, Door County Brewing Company is a family owned craft brewery.
-Owned and run by the McMahon family, Door County Brewing Company is located in Baileys Harbor and uses as many ingredients for their beer from Door County as possible.
+Founded in 2012, Door County Brewing Company is located in Baileys Harbor and uses as many ingredients for their beer from Door County as possible.

 In 2017 the growing brewery opened a new, larger, location blocks from their first, and named it the Door County Brewing Co.
 Taproom & Music Hall, putting emphasis on their intention of hosting live music performances in the taproom space.
 Since opening, they have been consistently hosting community focused events, plenty of live music almost every Friday and Saturday, and even a weekly farmers market on Thursdays.